chase-manning/personal-website/README.md

 # Chase Manning

-This is the website of Chase Manning, Freelance Developer.
+Hi, I'm Chase Manning, Freelance Developer.
-See the website live here: https://chasemanning.co.nz
+I have a passion for Web Development, Mobile Development and all the fun things surrounding it!
+Welcome to my GitHub profile, I only have one repo currently which is an Angular project for my website.
+If you're interested in hiring me, [check out my website](https://chasemanning.co.nz).
+Or if you want to learn more about this project, keep reading :)

 ## About The Project

+This repo is for [the website of Chase Manning](https://chasemanning.co.nz).
 This site is built using Angular 9, eveyone's second favourite web development framework.
 This project is 100% created with good ol' fashioned hand written code.

 ## Run Locally